Sunday, 13 October 2024

 N3 DJI Flight Control Unit (FCU)

-The DJI website (n.d) features the N3 flight controller which is part of the NAZA series of DJI family of control units that caters to both industrial and hobbyists drone applications.
+The DJI website (DJI, N3 Designed for reliability, n.d.) features the N3 flight controller which is part of the NAZA series of DJI family of control units that caters to both industrial and hobbyists drone applications.
 The function of the flight control unit is the overall flight system and command of a drone that replicates the controls of the pilot.
 The N3 system consists of a flight control unit, GPS compass antenna and Power Management Unit (PMU).

 The flight controller contains a dual Inertial Management Unit (IMU) for built in redundancy which enhances flight reliability.
 For example, if one of the IMU is down the secondary unit can regain control which prevents the UAS from crashing or moving in an undesired direction.